christophihl/startupengineer/content/_repos/dat_sci_1/04_dat_wra.md

 Answer the following questions with that data:

-1. **Patent Dominance:** What US company has the most patents?
-List the 10 US companies with the most aaigned/granted patents.
+1. **Patent Dominance:** What __US company / corporation__ has the most patents?
+List the 10 US companies with the most assigned/granted patents.
 2. **Recent patent acitivity:** What US company had the most patents granted in 2019?
 List the top 10 companies with the most new granted patents for 2019.
 3. **Innovation in Tech:** What is the most innovative tech sector?
-For the top 10 companies with the most patents: What are the top 5 USPTO main classes of their patents?
+For the top 10 companies __(worldwide)__ with the most patents, what are the top 5 USPTO tech main classes?

 Answer the question with `data.table` or `dplyr`.
 You will need the following tables for each question: